My journey with Miss Universe New Zealand

 From the time that you put in your registration, you are being judged.
 You need to pay attention to your activity on social media, making sure that it is in line with the expectations of Miss Universe New Zealand.

 Miss Universe New Zealand costs hundreds of thousands of dollars to stage: it is filmed, and it is live-streamed in high definition right around the globe.
-Hundreds of thousands of people have watched our video content.
+Over half a million people have watched our online video content.

 Miss Universe New Zealand is funded through sponsorship, ticket sales, public voting, and a number of other revenue streams.